Culturally Respectful Ways to Teach Indigenous Culture This Thanksgiving

 Native American Man In Modern Dress

-Last year, Kids Konnect demystified Thanksgiving and provided advice on how you could teach your little one about Indian American perspectives during the holiday.
+Previously, Kids Konnect demystified Thanksgiving and provided advice on how you could teach your little one about Indigenous perspectives during the holiday.

-With Thanksgiving a couple of weeks away, we thought it would be a good time to talk you through some culturally respectful activities you can do with your little one while their preschool takes a little break.
+With Thanksgiving a couple of weeks away, we thought it would be a good time to talk you through how you can celebrate this wonderful holiday in a respectful and empathetic way.

-Great Activities To Teach Your Little One About American Indians This Thanksgiving
+Great Activities To Teach Your Little One About Indigenous Peoples This Thanksgiving

 Use persona dolls when playing